Raising a Kid With Restaurant Manners (and Managing Behavior Expectations, Too)

 But all of that didn’t happen overnight, and of course I never held a two-year-old to a five-year-old’s standards.
 I did make sure that my two-year-old got regular exposure to eating out, and focused singularly on making it a pleasant experience for HIM.
 Which might mean I took most of my meal home in a doggie bag, but building on previous pleasant “restaurants are fun!” experiences was an important stepping stone to future pleasant experiences.

-The key to a well-mannered kid in a restaurant is a kid who has regularly been taken to restaurants.
+Honestly, the key to a well-mannered kid in a restaurant is a kid who has regularly been taken to restaurants.
+With that as a starting point, there are some simple things you can do to make your dinner out pleasant for everyone involved.

 In time, he’ll learn more and more about How We Behave In Restaurants and also that Restaurants Can Be Fun

 But overall, I think you should just keep doing what you’re doing, and rest easy that his attention span and ability to stay seated WILL increase with age.
-The key to a well-mannered kid in a restaurant is a kid who has regularly been taken to restaurants.
 Too many parents get too stressed out about it — what if he cries, what if he throws food? — and decide just to avoid eating out altogether.
 But like you said, it can’t always be avoided.
 Restaurants are a vital part of our social and family lives, and shouldn’t be off-limits to your child (also a vital part of your life).

 So consider taking him out to eat more, but outside of the big family/social gatherings where your attention is pulled in multiple directions and you’re under more pressure to expect grown-up manners from a 22 month old.
 Take him out to eat with just you and your partner, so you can take turns keeping him fed and entertained while also reinforcing age-appropriate restaurant rules like using his inside voice, don’t throw food/toys, say hi to the waitstaff, etc. And then when he hits the wall of DONE, you can just leave without being embarrassed about leaving someone’s birthday.
 I promise, in time, he’ll learn more and more about How We Behave In Restaurants and also that Restaurants Can Be Fun.
 And with each positive (or even slightly) positive experience, you’ll feel more confident in your abilities to keep him wrangled and happy, and what to do when a behavior disaster does strike.
 (Outside for a quick cool-down?
 Distract with a diaper change?
 Pull out some secret stash of super amazing special treat food?
 Try ’em all out solo and see what works!)